-- 3.1 Paragraph 6(3) of the Accounts and Audit (England) Regulations 2011 requires that "A larger relevant body must, at least once in each year, conduct a review of the effectiveness of its internal audit". - 3.2 From 1 January 2012, Derby City Council and South Derbyshire District Council formed an internal audit partnership (the Central Midlands Audit Partnership) to provide internal audit services to both authorities. - 3.3 There is no mandatory requirement or guidance on who should perform the review.
-The assessment has been undertaken by the Director of Finance and Corporate Services in conjunction with the Head of Governance and Assurance at Derby City Council.
-It also takes into account the assessment of the effectiveness of the Internal Audit Partnership carried out by the other organisations for which it provides internal audit services. - 3.4 All local authorities have a statutory requirement to make provision for internal audit and for the purpose of the regulations, in accordance with proper standards of professional practice, as set out in the CIPFA Code of Practice for Internal Audit in
+- 3.1 Paragraph 6(3) of the Accounts and Audit (England) Regulations 2011 requires that "A larger relevant body must, at least once in each year, conduct a review of the effectiveness of its internal audit". - 3.2 There is no mandatory requirement or guidance on who should perform the review.
+The assessment has been undertaken by me in conjunction with the Head of Governance and Assurance at Derby City Council.
+It also takes into account the assessment of the effectiveness of the Internal audit partnership carried out by the other organisations for which it provides internal audit services. - 3.3 All local authorities have a statutory requirement to make provision for internal audit and for the purpose of the regulations, in accordance with proper standards of professional practice as set out in the Public Sector Internal Audit Standards from 1 April 2013. - 3.4 Since 1 January 2012, the internal audit function has been provided by the Central Midlands Audit Partnership, an internal audit partnership formed by Derby City Council and South Derbyshire District Council. - 3.5 My assessment is based on the framework guide developed by the Chartered Institute of Public Finance and Accountancy (CIPFA) Better Governance Forum which aims to provide practical support to help make internal audit more effective.
+This has been achieved by assessing the internal audit function against the 6 building blocks for effective internal audit identified in the guidance.
+My assessment against these building blocks is summarised below: